Post Category : Field Life

 Fight or Flight: Lessons Learned From a Cougar Encounter

-While completing Historic Resource Impact Assessments in the Lower Eastern Foothills of Alberta sometime during the Summer of 2023, maybe mid-July or August, I experienced something statistically unlikely: a cougar encounter.
-Like any professional working in the wilderness, I have completed numerous Bear and Wildlife Awareness training courses over the years, all of which have adequately prepared me for a variety of wildlife encounters… except for this one.
+While completing Historic Resource Impact Assessments (HRIA) in the Lower Eastern Foothills of Alberta during the Summer of 2023 (maybe mid-July or August), I experienced something allegedly unlikely: a cougar encounter.
+Like any professional working in the wilderness, I have completed numerous Bear Safety and Wildlife Awareness training courses over the years, all of which have adequately prepared me for a variety of wildlife encounters… except for this one.

 Setting the Scene

-Mid-way through the field shift, the morning started off like any other.
-My colleague and I composed of one crew assigned to a cluster of targets located a few kilometers away from where another crew was working.
-After navigating our way in with ATV’s followed by some hiking, we completed the assessments of two targets with no complications.
+On day five of our field shift, the morning began just like any other.
+My colleague and I were assigned to a cluster of targets situated a few kilometers from where another two-person crew was operating.
+After navigating our way in via ATVs and hiking, we assessed two targets without any issues (or wildlife sightings).

-After reaching the third target, my colleague started shovel testing at the southwest end of a knoll situated atop of a northwest-facing ridge, while I continued ahead to visually assess the remainder of the target.
-About 50 meters away, I radioed my colleague to say that I had decided to start at the northeast end of the knoll, and that we’d work towards each other.
+Upon reaching the third target, my colleague began shovel testing at the southwest end of a knoll, which was perched on a northwest-facing ridge overlooking a deeply carved drainage valley.
+Meanwhile, I moved ahead to visually inspect the rest of the target.
+Approximately 50 meters away, I radioed my colleague to let them know I had decided to start digging at the northeast end of the knoll, and we would work towards each other.

-The sample that I dug was particularly deep, meaning that it took a bit longer to complete than usual, in comparison to prior samples.
-As per my duties as a Crew Leader, I was kneeling down next to my sample to record a variety of data, including sample and stratigraphy notes, photos, and more.
-In laymen’s terms, I was preoccupied in that knelt position for a solid 10-15 minutes.
-After realizing that I hadn’t surveyed my surroundings since starting my sample, I looked up — directly into a pair of yellow eyes.
+The sample I collected was notably deep, which made the completion time longer than usual compared to previous samples.
+In my role as Crew Leader, I knelt beside my sample to document various types of data, including notes on the sample and stratigraphy, photos, and additional information.
+In simpler terms, I was focused in that kneeling position for a good 10 to 15 minutes.
+When I finally looked up, I realized I hadn’t checked my surroundings since starting the sample — to my surprise, I found myself staring directly into a pair of yellow eyes.

 Fight or Flight

-One scenario was to slowly stand and back away, like I’ve been trained to do with bears exhibiting defensive behaviours… but I simultaneously thought: “This isn’t a bear, it’s a cougar,” and “What if I trip while I’m trying to back away,” and “My coworker is somewhere behind me… it’ll probably follow.”
-Another scenario involved standing my ground, and deploying my bear deterrent once it came into range.
-However, I knew the effectiveness of that was too variable to risk.
+One thought was to slowly rise and back away, a tactic I had learned for dealing with bears displaying defensive behavior.
+Yet, I simultaneously reminded myself, “This isn’t a bear; it’s a cougar,” and panicked, “What if I trip while backing away?”
+Additionally, I recalled, “My coworker is behind me… it might follow.”
+Another option was to stand my ground and use my bear deterrent once it was within range, but I understood that its effectiveness was too unpredictable to gamble on.

-Funny enough, I had a lightbulb moment when a memory of a hunting hound treeing a cougar flashed before my eyes, and a voice in my head said: “You have to do it.”
-And do it, I did!
-I snatched up the shovel to my left, leapt onto my feet, and set off sprinting down the slope towards the cat, waving my arms and shovel over my head, and shrieking at the top of my lungs.
-To my utter disbelief, the cougar immediately whirled around and hurled itself up the nearest Lodgepole pine.
+Then, in a moment of clarity, a recollection of a hunting hound treeing a cougar flashed through my mind, and a voice inside urged, “You have to act!”
+And act, I did!
+I grabbed the shovel to my left, sprang to my feet, and charged down the slope towards the cat, waving my arms and the shovel above my head while shouting at the top of my lungs.
+To my utter astonishment, the cougar immediately turned and bounded up the nearest Lodgepole pine.

-I may have stood in place for a second or two, as the realization of what I did caught up to me.
-However, I quickly backed up the slope, keeping my eyes on the boughs partially concealing a very annoyed-looking cougar.
-As I reached the crest of the knoll, I radioed my crewmate.
-Since she heard my scream, she wasn’t at all surprised when I said that we’re leaving, immediately.
+I may have paused for a second or two as the reality of my actions sunk in.
+However, I quickly retreated up the slope, keeping an eye on the boughs that were partially hiding an understandably irked cougar.
+Upon reaching the top of the knoll, I radioed my crewmate.
+Given that she’d heard my scream, she was unsurprised when I declared that we were leaving—immediately.

-Equipped with our shovels and bear sprays in hand, we made excessive noise while hiking the most direct path towards our ATV’s, and ascended a ~35° slope that we had chosen to avoid earlier in the day.
-At this point, my hands were shaking so hard that I couldn’t hold onto anything.
-However, my wonderful coworker calmed me down (thank you, Hailey), and we reached our ATV’s soon afterwards.
+Armed with our shovels and bear spray, we made plenty of noise while taking the most direct route toward our ATVs, ascending a steep ~35° slope that we had previously decided to avoid.
+By this point, my hands were shaking so intensely that I struggled to hold onto anything.
+Thankfully, my wonderful coworker, Hailey, helped calm me down, and we reached our ATVs shortly after.

 Lessons Learned

-Since then, my encounter has been used as a catalyst for improved wildlife safety training and more opportunities to acquire supplementary knowledge at Tree Time Services Inc and Ember Archaeology.
-In February (2025), The Alberta Forest Products Association (AFPA) hosted an educational webinar titled Bear Safety in Forestry, presented by Kim Titchener, founder of Bear Safety & More Inc. Despite the primary focus on bears, Kim offered a lot of useful information generated on data from recent cougar encounters in Alberta.
+Since then, my experience has sparked enhancements in wildlife safety training and additional learning opportunities at Tree Time Services Inc. and Ember Archaeology.
+In February 2025, the Alberta Forest Products Association (AFPA) hosted an informative webinar titled Bear Safety in Forestry, led by Kim Titchener, the founder of Bear Safety & More Inc. While the main focus was on bears, Kim shared valuable insights drawn from recent cougar encounters in Alberta.

-Finally, although encounters may be on the rise, the presence of cougars is a sign of a healthy ecosystem.
-Whether we’re professionals or recreationalists, we all play a part in the stewardship of the landscape.
-Inform yourself, be prepared, and stay aware.
+In conclusion, while encounters may be increasing, the presence of cougars signifies a thriving ecosystem.
+Whether we are professionals or outdoor enthusiasts, we all have a role to play in caring for the landscape.
+Stay informed, be prepared, and remain vigilant.

 Fallon Hardie